surryaansh/financial-document-analyzer/README.md

 ### 2️⃣ Implemented RAG with FAISS (Facebook AI Similarity Search)

-This assignment wasn't just to debug, it was to harden it for reliability.

-The original system relied entirely on the LLM’s internal knowledge.
+The original system was not token-optimised and relied entirely on the LLM’s internal knowledge.

 Now the system uses the OpenAI APIs for cost-efficient, structured agent reasoning. (integrated via my existing OpenAI setup)